hledwards33/python-template_v1/README.md

 3. Input data processing is applied to standardise all datasets.
 4. Input data is passed to the model.
 5. Model is run.
-6. Model passes output data to model framework.
+6. Model passes output data back to the model framework.
 7. Output data processing is applied to standardise all datasets.
-8. Data types are checked against data schemas.
+8. Data types are checked against data schemas and conformance errors are raised.
 9. Output data is saved to either csv, zip or parquet file format.

 ## Contributing to the Repository